 \section{Experiments and Results}

-This section presents the experiments carried out to compare the proposed methods with state-of-the-art MIL methods available for each dataset.
-We evaluated the average precision, average recall and average accuracy of MILTree-Med and MILTree-SI using MILTree layout for five MIL benchmark datasets, Corel-1000 and Corel-2000 image classification datasets, as well as Biocreative text classification dataset.
-Furthermore, we performed experiments in a large-scale dataset and in a multiclass problem, both not addressed in previous works.
-The MILSIPTree methodology is used to carry out the complete multiple-instance classification process.
-Note that MILSIPTree is supported by MILTree-Med and MILTree-SI instance prototypes selection methods and the MILTree layout.
+This section presents the experiments carried out to compare the proposed methods with MIL methods available for each dataset.
+We evaluate the average precision, average recall and average accuracy of both MILTree-Med and MILTree-SI using the MILTree layout for five MIL benchmark datasets, Corel-1000 and Corel-2000 image classification datasets, as well as the Biocreative text classification dataset.
+Furthermore, we perform experiments on a large-scale dataset and in a multiclass problem, both not addressed in previous works.
+The proposed methodology called MILSIPTree is used to carry out the complete multiple-instance classification process.
+Note that MILSIPTree is supported by both MILTree-Med and MILTree-SI instance prototype selection methods and the MILTree layout as well.

-The code for the proposed methods and the multiple-instance datasets are publicly available to allow reproducible results.
-LIBSVM package was applied to train all SVMs using settings that are comparable with the results obtained by the competing methods.
-For Musk1 and Musk2 data sets we have employed the classifier \textit{nu-SVC (Nu-Support Vector Classification)} with \textit{Nu} value equals to 0.6.
-For the images data sets (Elephant, Fox, Tiger, Corel-1000 and Corel-2000) and text dataset (Biocreative), we used the classifier \textit{C-SVC (C-Support Vector Classification)} with \textit{Cost} value equal to 1.
+The source code of the proposed methods and the multi-instance datasets are publicly available to allow reproducibility.
+The LIBSVM package was applied to train all SVMs using settings that are comparable with the results obtained by the competing methods.
+For the Musk1 and Musk2 datasets, we have employed the classifier \textit{nu-SVC (Nu-Support Vector Classification)}, with a \textit{Nu} value equal to 0.6.
+For the images datasets (Elephant, Fox, Tiger, Corel-1000 and Corel-2000) and text dataset (Biocreative), we used the classifier \textit{C-SVC (C-Support Vector Classification)}, with a \textit{Cost} value equal to 1.
 No kernel was used because we intended to show how the proposed methods help obtaining a feature space with linearly separable classes, which require less effort on designing the classifier.